wtbrissy/wtbrissy/README.md

 - **⛏ I’m currently working at :**
 	-  Rio Tinto as a Research Scientist

-- **🌱 I’m currently learning :**
+- **🌱 I’m currently studying :**
-	- Python 3 Programming Specialisation
-	- Data Structure and Algorithm
+	- Computer Science at Georgia Tech

 - **💬 Ask me about :**
 	- Industry 4.0